LightBlackInfinitum/scrcpy_script/README.md

 WIRELESS SCRIPT: `Screen Time Out value 60000 = 1 minute`.

 You can play with your phone resolution and aspect ratio using `adb shell wm size`.

+Please check the keyboard you are using to avoid language problems

 Font Scale Values:
  - Small: `0.85`